Ivana505/funky-keyboard/README.md

 Icons

 - Social Media Icons [Github](https://www.github.com/) and [LinkedIn](https://ie.linkedin.com) are centered and added to the bottom of the page where user will be able to find further Information about me.
-- [Fontawesome](https://fontawesome.com/) was used to add social media icons and smiley face in the "How to play ?" section.
+- [Fontawesome](https://fontawesome.com/) was used to add Social Media icons and smiley face in the "How to play ?" section.

 ## Color scheme and styling